EricWVGG/sanity-advanced-validators/README.md

 })
 ```

+“If not that, then this.”
 This also works for null.
-It’s very effective!

 ```typescript
 defineType({